Skip to main content

 Push notification infrastructure

-Analytics + crash reporting (Sentry / Firebase)
+Analytics + crash reporting wired up

 App store account setup and first submission